nbielak/studyguidenotes/algorithms.md

 bad at ordering or sorting

 use only the data using hashed
-    and all the data being ha=shed
+    and all the data being hashed

 deterministic
     reliable